joshconner/Manifest/readme.md

 # Manifest

-Manifest is a simple module that enables the storage of Expression Engine configuration settings in the environment.
+Manifest is a simple module that enables the storage of ExpressionEngine configuration settings in the environment.
 This is a simple wrapper for the awesome [PHP dotenv project by Vance Lucas](https://github.com/vlucas/phpdotenv).

 ## Installation